Bradley-Sullivan/ROMScraper/README.md

 ## Configuration and Usage
 - Configuration

+    - This Python program requires Python version >= v3.9

+    - Program also relies on several Python modules, outside of the standard library, that must be installed to function correctly:

+        - requests, beautifulsoup4, pyfiglet, numpy, pandas, and sklearn

+        - These modules can be installed using the Python `pip` module, or installed directly from the module's website

     - `collections.txt`

         - This program relies on `archive.org/download/` collections that are placed in the text file `collections.txt`.
 This is where it pulls the archives that it will scrape, parse, and download from.

         - If you wish to organize each collection by console, or some other designation, each URL will need to be placed on its own line after a header in the format `+<Abbrev.
 Title> : <Full title>`.
 Abbreviated titles are used internally and as decorative UI splashes, where full titles are used for menu selections.

  - Usage

-    - Navigate to program directory and execute `python scraper.py [output_dir]`
+    - Navigate to program directory and execute `python3.X scraper.py [output_dir]`

       - NOTE: Before running the program, make sure that the terminal window is sized large enough (roughly 35 lines by 135 columns) or fullscreen

     - If no output directory is specified all downloaded files will be stored alongside `scraper.py`

+    - Menus are navigated using the arrow-keys and the ENTER key.
+The ESC key is a useful key when exiting menus.